Nightshade Free Salsa Verde

 - Slice the peeled cucumber into spears and the onion into medium size chunks and place on lined baking sheet.

-- Top cucumbers and onions with olive oil, cumin and 1/4 teaspoon of salt and bake on the upper middle rack for 15-20 minutes.
+- Top cucumbers and onions with olive oil, cumin and ¼ teaspoon of salt and bake for 15-20 minutes.
 You want the onions and cucumber to char slightly.

 - Remove from oven and let cool until you can touch, then add to the blender with the remaining salt, lime juice, cilantro, oregano, garlic and water.